ricsxn/DockerDialogsToolkit/README.md

 Both scripts need to be sourced before their usage, preferably during the shell initialization phases (.bashrc or .profile) Please pay attention that for a correct usage of the commands defined by the `ddt` script, the [Dialogs package](http://invisible-island.net/dialog/dialog.html) have to be installed in the hosting system.
 Please refer to your OS support for this package.
+Some commands are also requesting the 'jq' utilty.

 ## `ddt`
 This is the main component of the ToolKit which collects all functions that manage docker containers using Dialog Boxes.